borgateo/2048/README.md

 - ESLint
 - Prettier

-> **Note**
+> [!NOTE]
-I checked various versions of the 2048 game and they usually add 2 tiles with the value 2 at the start.
+> I checked various versions of the 2048 game and they usually add 2 tiles with the value 2 at the start.
 After the first move, the system adds 1 tile with the value 2.
 I tried starting with only 1 tile, but it wasn't as fun because it wasn't clear where to move it.
 Starting with 2 tiles makes the first move more strategic, as the user can already try to merge them together.

 ## Usage